 Principle 8: Prioritizing offerings according to student and community needs.

-Principle 9: Minimizing the impact of cost increases to students whenever possible.
+Principle 9: Minimizing the impact cost of increase to students whenever possible.

 Principle 10: Using temporary or one-time dollars for recurring expenses only when a plan for replacing those dollars is in place.

 Principle 11: Evaluating budget reductions after they have been implemented to make further adjustments and account for any unintended consequences.

 We are interested in hearing your ideas and are seeking your feedback about ways to generate more revenue and/or save college resources.
 To this end, the College will hold three Budget Solutions Meetings during the month of February 2015.
 These dates are: